gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 ### Cross-compilation does not always work

 Same issue as with Miri, using libraries with a Rust API but with parts implemented in C or Assembly will make `cargo build --target=...` not work out of the box.
-It won't affect everyone out there, and perhaps it can be worked around by providing a sysroot like I do in C or C++.
+It won't affect everyone out there, and perhaps it can be worked around by providing a sysroot like in C or C++.
 But that's a bummer still.
 For example, I think Zig manages this situation smoothly for most targets, since it ships with a C compiler and standard library, whereas `cargo` does not.

 ### Cbindgen does not always work